Climate change - driving forces

 Source data for tables and graphs

-GHG emission data from the GHG inventories is from Eurostat's dataset Greenhouse gas emissions by source sector (env_air_gge).
-This dataset is a republication of the GHG inventories as published by the European Environment Agency (EEA).
-The EEA GHG inventory data is accessible through the EEA greenhouse gas data viewer.
+GHG emission inventories are taken from Eurostat's dataset Greenhouse gas emissions by source sector (env_air_gge).
+This dataset is originally produced and published by the European Environment Agency (EEA).
+The EEA GHG emission inventory data is accessible through the EEA greenhouse gas data viewer.

-The Directorate-General for Climate Action of the European Commission has overall responsibility for the inventory of the EU and the reporting to the United Nations Framework Convention on Climate Change (UNFCCC).
-The EEA is responsible for the preparation of the EU's GHG inventory as well as for the implementation of the quality assurance and quality control (QA/QC) procedures on the GHG inventories reported by the 28 Member States and Iceland.
+The Directorate-General for Climate Action of the European Commission has overall responsibility for the GHG emission inventory of the EU and the reporting to the United Nations Framework Convention on Climate Change (UNFCCC).
+The EEA is responsible for the preparation of the EU's GHG emission inventory as well as for the implementation of the quality assurance and quality control (QA/QC) procedures on the GHG emission inventories reported by the EU Member States, the United Kingdom and Iceland.
 The EEA is supported in its work by the European Topic Centre on Climate Change Mitigation and Energy (ETC/CME).
 Each Member State compiles its national inventory and submits it to both the UNFCCC and to the EEA.
 Eurostat collects national energy statistics reported under the EU Energy Statistics Regulation and is responsible for supplying the energy data for the IPCC reference approach for CO2 emissions from fossil fuel combustion.
-This is a key verification procedure of the energy data reported in the EU GHG inventory.
-The Joint Research Centre is responsible for the QA/QC of the LULUCF and agriculture sectors in the EU’s GHG inventory.
+This is a key verification procedure of the energy data reported in the EU GHG emission inventory.
+The Joint Research Centre is responsible for the QA/QC of the LULUCF and agriculture source sectors in the EU’s GHG emission inventory.

-Data on transport performance is from the Statistical pocketbook 2019 of the Directorate-General for Mobility and Transport, which includes data from Eurostat, from other sources and own estimates.
+Data on transport performance is from the EU transport in figures Statistical Pocketbook of the Directorate-General for Mobility and Transport, which includes data from Eurostat, from other sources and own estimates.

 All other statistics are from Eurostat and accessible through Eurostat's online database.
 Each dataset can be identified by Eurostat's online data code reported as the source below the figure or table.